 The Council is elected once every four years.
 There are 10 councillors representing 3 “wards”: North (2 councillors), Central (2) and South (6), and their details can be found elsewhere on this website.

-This year (until May 2019) the Council’s chairman is Howard Button, and the vice-chairman, Gerry Angiolini.
+This year (until May 2020) the Council’s chairman is Howard Button, and the vice-chairman, Gerry Angiolini.
 Gerry is the chairman of the Planning & Licensing Committee; Rene De Silva is vice-chairman.
 The other members of the committee are: Alan Anderson, Howard Button, Alan Johnson, Bob McLean and Mark Rogers.
 Andrew Hubberstey and John Morrish are reserve members.
 These positions are reviewed at the Council’s annual meeting (normally in May).